 4. Greenery, But Make It Winter

 Fresh or faux, winter greens are the MVP of fireplace decor.
 They add life, movement, and that whisper of “yes, I go on winter walks.”
+For more ways to bring the outdoors in, see these rustic winter decor ideas.

 What To Use